Why choose prescription safety glasses?

 Are employers required to pay for prescription safety glasses?

-Employers must provide and pay for personal protective equipment (PPE) that meets OSHA safety standards.
-However, prescription safety glasses are an exception.
+Employers typically must provide and pay for personal protective equipment (PPE) that meets OSHA safety standards.
+However, prescription safety glasses can be an exception.
 Check with your employer about which items your employee benefits include.

 Are prescription glasses considered safety glasses?